OmriBarZik/cywp/CONTRIBUTING.md

 We use GitHub issues to track public bugs.
 Report a bug by [opening a new issue](https://github.com/OmriBarZik/cywp/issues/new); it's that easy!

 ## Write bug reports with detail, background, and sample code
-[This is an example](http://stackoverflow.com/q/12488905/180626) of a bug report I wrote, and I think it's not a bad model.
-Here's [another example from Craig Hockenberry](http://www.openradar.me/11905408), an app developer whom I greatly respect.

 **Great Bug Reports** tend to have:

 - A quick summary and/or background
 - Steps to reproduce
   - Be specific!
   - Give sample code if you can.
-[My stackoverflow question](http://stackoverflow.com/q/12488905/180626) includes sample code that *anyone* with a base R setup can run to reproduce what I was seeing
 - What you expected would happen
 - What actually happens
 - Notes (possibly including why you think this might be happening, or stuff you tried that didn't work)